Alexoner/dsa/language/cpp/tools.md

     gcc [...] -o myprogram -lprofiler
     CPUPROFILE=/tmp/profile ./myprogram
     LD_PRELOAD=/usr/lib/libprofiler.so CPUPROFILE=/tmp/profile ./myprogram
+    pprof --web ./bin/myprogram /tmp/profile

+If `pprof` complains "No nodes to print", then the program uses CPU too little times.

 #### Analyze dumped file with pprof
 `gperftools heap profiler` will generate a heap profile output file.
 That file can be analyzed with with `pprof`.
+Some output example following cases above are given here.

 Analyze heap checker output: